stamhoofd/stamhoofd/README.md

 ## Development

+### Installation

+#### Git (optional, recommended)

+- We recommend to use rebases locally by default: `git config --global pull.rebase true` (changes it globally, you can also configure it only for this repo)
+- Git autostash on rebase:  `git config --global rebase.autoStash true` (this allows you to pull in changes or rebase when you have local changes pending)
+- Git prune on fetch by default: `git config --global fetch.prune true`

+#### Yarn, node and nvm

+- Install nvm locally.
+This allows you to have multiple Node versions locally on your computer between your projects: https://github.com/nvm-sh/nvm
+- Clone the repository and cd to the repository location and run `nvm install`.
+This installs the Node version we use at the moment for Stamhoofd and makes sure this version is used when working on Stamhoofd.
+- Afterwards install yarn 2: `npm install --global yarn` - this will globally install yarn when using that exact same node version.
+So every time node is updated you'll need to reinstlal yarn (which isn't a huge issue as it will keep the installation directory clean).
+- Set the yarn version used to the one used by the project by running `yarn policies set-version 1.22.19`, you can find the exact version in package.json → engines.yarn.
+We currently use version version 1.22.19 of yarn because of a bug in workspaces after that version (https://github.com/yarnpkg/yarn/issues/7807).
+- Run `yarn install`

+#### Dependencies

+- Install MySQL8
+- Install Caddy
+- Install CoreDNS (`brew install coredns`) and start coredns via `yarn dns` (this makes sure the default development domains resolve to your local IP address, this is required because we need wildcard domains).
+- Update your computer's DNS-server to 127.0.0.1 (in case coredns is not running).
+On MacOS when using Wi-Fi you can run  `networksetup -setdnsservers Wi-Fi 127.0.0.1`.
+Run `networksetup -listallnetworkservices` to list all your network services.
+Don't forget to remove this again if you stop coredns again (or you won't have any internet connection since all DNS queries will fail).
+You can also manually go to the network settings of your Mac to change the DNS server.

+#### Environments

+- Make sure you create all `/backend/app/*/.env.json` based on `/backend/app/*/.env.template.json` (make sure you create the required MySQL8 database and start MySQL)
+- Make sure you create `/frontend/.env.json` based on `/frontend/.env.template.json`

+#### VSCode (optional)

+- Install all needed vscode extensions: vetur & eslint.
+Please use VSCode because that makes sure all the developer tools are the same (e.g. eslint).

+### Building locally

 To run everything locally, we run everything on a fake TLD domain and host the dashboard on dashboard.stamhoofd.
 We use Caddy and Coredns to wire everything together.
 You can follow the following steps to run everything:

-1. We use `yarn`.
-Do not use `npm`.
-That will break things.
-Use `yarn policies set-version 1.22.19` to set the version of yarn to the one used in the project (and the server).
-Replace 1.22.19 with the version in package.json > engines > yarn.
-We use version version 1.22.19 of yarn because of a bug in workspaces after that version (https://github.com/yarnpkg/yarn/issues/7807).
-2. When switching branches, cloning the repo or when pulling changes, run `yarn install && yarn build` first in the project root.
-We use yarn workspaces to glue all packages together in the monorepo.
-We don't publish individual packages (not anymore, we used to do that).
+2. When switching branches, cloning the repo or when pulling changes, run `yarn install && yarn build` first in the project root
 3. Use `yarn build:shared` in the project directory to build all shared dependencies inside the project.
 This will make sure eslint works correctly.
-4. Install all needed vscode extensions: vetur & eslint.
-Please use VSCode because that makes sure all the developer tools are the same (e.g. eslint).
-5. Make sure you create all `/backend/app/*/.env.json` based on `/backend/app/*/.env.template.json` (make sure you create the required MySQL8 database and start MySQL)
-6. Make sure you create `/frontend/.env.json` based on `/frontend/.env.template.json`
 7. Run migrations by running `yarn migrations` in the `backend/app/api` folder
 8. Run `yarn dev`.
 This will start all servers.
 If something fails, try to run it again and/or fix the error.
-9. Install and run caddy via `yarn caddy` (this serves the app on the default development domains)
+9. Run caddy via `yarn caddy` (this serves the app on the default development domains)
-10. Install (`brew install coredns`) and start coredns via `yarn dns` (this makes sure the default development domains resolve to your local IP address, this is required because we need wildcard domains).
+10. Start coredns via `yarn dns` (this makes sure the default development domains resolve to your local IP address, this is required because we need wildcard domains).
-11. Update your computer's DNS-server to 127.0.0.1 (in case coredns is not running).
-On MacOS when using Wi-Fi you can run  `networksetup -setdnsservers Wi-Fi 127.0.0.1`.
-Run `networksetup -listallnetworkservices` to list all your network services.
-Don't forget to remove this again if you stop coredns again (or you won't have any internet connection since all DNS queries will fail).
-You can also manually go to the network settings of your Mac to change the DNS server.
 12. Next time you can run `yarn dev`, `yarn caddy` and `yarn dns` in one go by running `yarn dev:server`

 Everything should run fine now and you should be able to visit `https://dashboard.stamhoofd` (make sure to enter http(s):// manually because the browser won't recognize the TLD by default and will default to search otherwise) to create your first organization.